-Your transition plan will include things you are interested in learning, so you can be ready for life after school.
-This workbook will ask you questions and help you think about your dreams so that your interests can be included in your transition plan.
+Your transition plan will include your interests to help you prepare for life after school.
+This workbook will ask questions to guide you in thinking about your dreams so they can be included in your plan.

 Your plan can include activities and goals for many areas of your life.
 These include: